LazarGrbovic/BuN_OS_Management_1/Tutorial.md

   ***-Generating rsa key for the ssh***
   ------------------------------------------------------------
-  - In cmd user needs to type in: ssh-keygen -t rsa
+  - In CMD user needs to type in: ssh-keygen -t rsa
   ------------------------------------------------------------

   ***-Getting into VM***